wp-plugins/enhanced-bibliplug/readme.txt

 Tags: bibliography, author profile, reference, academic, zotero, res-comms Requires at least: 2.9.1
 Tested up to: 3.2.1
-Stable tag: 1.2.4
+Stable tag: 1.2.5

 Collaborative bibliography management for authors in WordPress.

 == Description ==

-Enhanced Bibliplug creates a central repository for researchers to organize and display their academic work either individualy or in a collaborative environment.
+Enhanced Bibliplug creates a central repository for researchers to organize and display their academic work either individually or in a collaborative environment.
 This plugin is designed to synchronize with Zotero accounts.

 Key features include: